rgayvert/zgallery/assets/source/Demos/Overview.md

  - Full source for version 0.7 is available in a monorepo at https://github.com/rgayvert/zaffre.

  - A gallery of examples can be viewed at https://zaffre-io.github.io/zgallery.

-#### Acknowledgments

- The development of Zaffre drew inspiration from a variety of sources, including:
-  - React, for concepts of reactivity and DOM reconciliation;
-  - Vue, for ideas on routing and dynamic imports;
-  - MDN, for documentation and samples;
-  - SwiftUI, for declarative UI syntax;
-  - Material Design, for ideas on themes, tokens, fonts, and colors;
-  - Every Layout, for layout examples and guidelines; and
-  - Stack Overflow, for solutions to countless problems.